 “Surprisingly not taken by a Christian fundamentalist guild.”
 Said Jacko.
 Apollyon immediately moved over to grab Da’Rogh’s staff and shake it menacingly at Jacko.
 The rest of the group, however, seemed impressed and delighted by the name.
 “And with that, our meeting is adjourned.”
 As Apollyon said this, the players one by one logged off the game to return to their real lives.
 Except the priest, who said while on the verge of tears, “I was just looking for the bathroom”....

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, gregglesWrite a Review